lamalab-org/PolyStabilis/README.md

 ## Project Structure

-- `data/`: Contains the dataset used for training and testing.
+- `data/`: Contains the dataset used for training and testing along with features and target labels.
 - `notebooks/`: Jupyter notebooks for data analysis and model development.
 - `polystabilis_app.py`: Streamlit application for the user interface.
 - `requirements.txt`: List of Python dependencies.